History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Water contamination incidents have caused legal action and new policy guidance within the United States.

-Throughout successive decades, different legislation has been approved to handle water contamination and defend public health.
+Throughout successive decades, various pieces of legislation have been enacted to address water contamination and protect public health.

 Important legal suits have proven essential for making polluters answer for their misconduct.